Best Multimeters (March 2020) – Top Picks & Reviews

 Take a look at Fluke 117:

-When you’re looking for the best multimeter in terms of versatility, this is the one.
+When you’re looking for the best options in terms of versatility, this is the one.
 With the built-in true RMS capability, you don’t have to worry if your measurements are accurate making this great for professional use.

 The 117 has a bright LED screen with a nice backlight making it easy to see in low-light conditions.
 This device is also built to last for many years with some of the best materials so you don’t have to worry about it breaking down on the job.
-It is also one of the best multimeter with non-contact voltage detection making sure you remain safe at all times.
+It is also one of the best on the market with non-contact voltage detection making sure you remain safe at all times.

 - Non-contact voltage detection